Our Services

 Helpful Resources

-Medically approved next steps include confirming active infection with reliable PCR before further antibiotics, treating partners when indicated, prioritizing pelvic floor physical therapy and nerve-calming approaches, and evaluating for overlapping causes such as interstitial cystitis, endometriosis, or prostatitis, with urgent care for red flags like fever, severe pain, or blood in urine; full guidance and nuances that could change your next steps are outlined below.
+Medically approved next steps: confirm active infection with a reliable PCR test before starting more antibiotics, treat partners when indicated, prioritize pelvic floor physical therapy and nerve-calming strategies, and evaluate for overlapping causes such as interstitial cystitis, endometriosis, or prostatitis.
+Seek urgent care for red flags like fever, severe pain, or blood in urine.

 Understanding why ureaplasma lingers (or seems to) is key to getting the right care and moving forward safely.